-- areas of concern are not corrected within the time span identified in the Need for Improvement Action Plan (page 23); - the host school or fieldwork supervisor requests in writing that the teacher candidate be removed from his/her placement; - a mentor teacher and fieldwork supervisor identify a teacher candidate who needs supplemental academic, professional, and/or personal assistance to meet with success in field experiences and as a credentialed teacher; or - the teacher candidate does not successfully complete all components of the student teaching experience.
+1. areas of concern are not corrected within the time span identified in the Need for Improvement Action Plan (page 23);

+- 2. the host school or fieldwork supervisor requests in writing that the teacher candidate needs additional support; - 3. a mentor teacher and fieldwork supervisor identify a teacher candidate who needs supplemental academic, professional, and/or personal assistance to meet with success in field experiences and as a credentialed teacher; or - 1. the teacher candidate does not successfully maintain a 3.0 GPA and all grades C or higher

-If any of the above occurs, the Dean of the School of Education, faculty advisor, Fieldwork Team, and the fieldwork supervisor will meet to determine the next course of action.
+If any of the above occurs, the Dean of the School of Education, faculty advisor, credential analyst, fieldwork coordinator, and the fieldwork supervisor will meet to determine the next course of action.
 Based on the circumstances and the assessment of the teacher candidate's potential for success, the following scenarios may occur: